 Rehab is available in various outpatient formats or residential, determined largely by the severity of the addiction, whether a client can leave work for an extended period, and the client’s resources.

 Continuing care refers to the post-rehab services or activities that can help bolster recovery, especially during the first six months of recovery when clients are most vulnerable.
 Continuing care might include sober living housing for a few months, continuing on with weekly outpatient therapy, and attending 12-step meetings.
 All of these activities will help to reinforce early recovery while providing key sources of support.

 Ken Seeley Communities Offers All Opiate Addiction Treatment Services

-Ken Seeley Communities is a comprehensive addiction treatment program located in Palm Springs, California.
+Ken Seeley Communities is a comprehensive addiction treatment program located in California.
 Ken Seeley is a renowned professional interventionist, featured on the A&E show, Intervention.
-Ken Seeley Communities offers the full spectrum of addiction treatment services, including intervention services, medical detoxification, addiction treatment (outpatient and residential), sober living housing, and continuing care services.
+Ken Seeley Communities offers the full spectrum of addiction treatment services, including intervention services, residential detoxification, addiction treatment (outpatient and residential), sober living housing, and continuing care services.
 Contact us with any questions regarding treatment for an opiate addiction, including, “How long does opiate withdrawal last?”
 Our caring and knowledgeable team is happy to answer all questions.
 Reach out to us at (877) 744-0502.